logicuniverse/manifesto/README.md

 The **LogicUniverse** is currently in its active alpha phase, centering its efforts on the **Logic Geometry** stage of the roadmap—the formalization of static topological assembly.

 - **[LogicIR Spec](https://github.com/logicuniverse/LogicIR)**:
   **The Source of Truth** — Defining the deterministic, closed-world Netlist data structure.
+Currently undergoing **Active Recalibration** to ensure core topological alignment with the latest theoretical expansion
 - **Engine Implementations (Interpreted Targets):**
-  - [LogicIR-JS](https://github.com/logicuniverse/LogicIR-JS): **Published** — Official Reference Engine for Web/Cloud.
+  - [LogicIR-JS](https://github.com/logicuniverse/LogicIR-JS): **In Refinement** — The Reference Engine for Web/Cloud.
+Current architecture is synchronized with the core theory via the `develop` branch (Back-annotation in progress).
-  - [LogicIR-PY](https://github.com/logicuniverse/LogicIR-PY): **In Active Development** — Targeting AI Agents, Scientific Computing, and MicroPython/Embedded systems.
+  - [LogicIR-PY](https://github.com/logicuniverse/LogicIR-PY): **In Planning** — Targeting AI Agents and Embedded systems.
+Implementation will follow the final stabilization of the JS reference core.
 - **LogicIR Composer (Visual IDE):** Internal development of the coordinate-based design environment, equipped with a design-time algebraic type system for topological synthesis.
 - **Native Host Runtime & Orchestration (Planning):**
   - **LogicIR-CPP**: **In Planning** — High-performance native Engine.